Atten007/Minecraft-Console-Updater/README.md

 # Minecraft Legacy Console Updater

 Minecraft is a sandbox video game, it's available for multiple platforms (e.g. iOS, Android, Windows, macOS, Linux) and also for legacy consoles.
-Unfortunately, in the year 2019, Mojang decided that the Village & Pillage update won't come to PS3, PS Vita, Xbox 360 and Wii U. Fortunately, I've wrote this installer, with which you can install a modified version of the legacy Console Edition that contains the Village & Pillage Update.
-The installer will come out at May of this year.
+Unfortunately, in the year 2019, Mojang decided that the Village & Pillage update won't come to very old consoles.
+Fortunately, I've wrote this installer, with which you can install a modified version of the legacy Console Edition on your PS3 and PS Vita that contains the Village & Pillage Update.
+The installer will come out at the end of this year.

 FAQ: